 TIMBERLAND MARKETS — The biggest news of the second quarter was Weyerhaeuser’s announcement that it was acquiring 70,900 acres of timberland in Alabama from a private seller for $196 million.
 This transaction will leave Weyerhaeuser $225 million shy of its target to grow the timberland portfolio by $1 billion by the end of 2025.
-The only other major transaction in the third quarter was Salm Schulenburg’s purchase of 22,300 acres in Washington from Nuveen for $155 million.
+Another major transaction in the third quarter was Salm Schulenburg’s purchase of 22,300 acres in Washington from Nuveen for $155 million.
 Trading at nearly $7,000/acre, this transaction was on the upper end of value ranges in the Pacific Northwest.

 Many other offerings, primarily in the Pacific Northwest, continued to linger on the market through the close of the quarter.
 Investors will continue to monitor these pending transactions, while a handful of other offerings are taking bids in advance of year-end.
 With just over $1 billion in closed transactions thus far, it will take a flurry of activity in the fourth quarter to match the $2.2 billion transaction total of 2023.

 NORTHERN HARDWOODS — Demand varied across the key species in the Pennsylvania wood market.
 According to the Pennsylvania Woodlands Timber Market Report, white ash prices fell 38.4% during the second quarter (the most recent publicly reported pricing) and fell more than a quarter from last year’s levels.
 Hard and soft maple rose in tandem at 8.7% and 7.7%, respectively over the quarter.
 Red oak rose 1.4% during the quarter and further rose 4.0% year-over-year.
-Lastly, black cherry prices began to recover from a significant reduction last quarter by increasing 5.9% during the quarter but are still down 7.7% year-over-year.
+Lastly, black cherry prices began to recover from a significant reduction in the prior quarter by increasing 5.9% during the third quarter but are still down 7.7% year-over-year.

 Hardwood markets continued to weaken throughout the quarter.
 Similar to the third quarter of 2023, demand for hardwood lumber and logs softened significantly in both the domestic and export markets.
-Sawmills struggled to saw grade lumber at profitable pricing given their high input costs which include stumpage prices.
+Sawmills struggled to sell saw-grade lumber at profitable pricing given their high input costs which include stumpage prices.
 White oak continued to be the best performing species.
 Demand for red oak and hard maple was stable but at much lower levels than the first half of the year.
 Soft maple demand was fair while black cherry weakness continued both domestically and internationally.
 Hardwood pulpwood markets experienced continued weakness.

 In Wisconsin, hardwood markets remained depressed due to lower domestic lumber consumption and reduced exports.
 Domestic demand continued to be reduced by the housing and remodeling slowdown that has plagued the U.S. for several years now.
 As an indication of prolonged unfavorable market conditions, Besse Forest Products announced in early August that they would be closing three facilities in Wisconsin including the Goodman Veneer and Lumber plant established in 1909 in the town of Goodman, Wisconsin.
 Boltwood markets saw little to no relief as demand for hardwood flooring remained depressed.
 One bright spot was the veneer log markets, which saw good pricing and stable demand for hard maple, ash, and birch logs.
 Hardwood pulpwood demand continued to be very weak.